 A large-scale disaster that damages social infrastructure or another coronavirus pandemic that adversely affects the global economy could affect the Group's business results.
-In preparation for such contingencies, we have established a crisis management manual to confirm the safety of our employees and ensure their safety.
-Furthermore, as part of our business continuity measures, we will relocate our Tokyo Head Office to Tokyo Midtown Yaesu in April 2024.
+In preparation for such contingencies, we have established a crisis management manual for confirming and securing employees' safety.
+We also conduct safety confirmation training at least once a year.
+Furthermore, as part of our business continuity measures, we relocated our Tokyo Headquarters to Tokyo Midtown Yaesu in April 2024, a location where efforts are devoted to BCP measures in preparation for disasters, and we will relocate our Osaka Headquarters to Inogate Osaka in January 2026.
 5. Management's Analysis of Financial Position, Operating Results and Cash Flows (1) Overview of operating results, etc.